WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Python/Python Introduction.md

 # Read the CSV file and create Hognose instances.
 hognose_snakes = []
-with open('hognose_snakes.csv', 'r') as file:  # The 'r' stands for "read".
+with open('hognose_snakes.csv', 'r') as file:  # The 'r' stands for "read", as opposed to "write".
     csv_reader = csv.DictReader(file)
     for row in csv_reader:
         # Rename the keys based on the mapping.